diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 design a tool that can both efficiently and accurately detect class pollution.
 While #TheTool can be considered efficient, only taking up to
 #projects_elapsed_seconds.median seconds to analyse most projects,
-its accuracy could still be improved.
+its precision could still be improved.

 The results obtained during the empirical study reveal that the Type-I error rate of #TheTool is acceptable, at #type_i_error_rate% false positives